vivitsaS/ml-from-scratch/linearRegression/readme.md

 * Regularization: Add L1 or L2 regularization to prevent overfitting when dealing with high-dimensional data.
 * Feature Engineering: Consider feature engineering techniques to create more meaningful features for better predictive performance.
 * Real-world Applications: Apply linear regression to various real-world problems, such as predicting housing prices, sales, or any continuous target variable.

+## Advantages and Limitations

+# Advantages:
+* Simplicity and interpretability.
+* Quick training and prediction.
+* Suitable for problems with linear relationships.

+# Limitations:
+* Limited to linear relationships.
+* Sensitive to outliers.
+* May overfit with many features.

+## Ideal Use Cases

+Linear Regression is suitable for scenarios where the relationship between input features and target variables is approximately linear.
+It is commonly used in finance, economics, social sciences, and many other fields for predicting numerical values based on historical data.